 It is clear from the above that one must be careful when making accusations or statements which could have the effect of defaming another person.
 Social media and the internet in general have exacerbated the risks involved with making such statements as it is often instantly published to a broad audience.
 One should thus always ensure that statements are true and reasonable before making them.

-Contact CJ Grey at email@example.com for all your dispute resolution issues and queries.
+Contact CJ Grey at email@example.com or use our contact form below for all your dispute resolution issues and queries.

 This article is for general information purposes and should not be used or relied on as legal or other professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
 Always contact us At DKVG Attorneys for specific and detailed advice.